woctezuma/steam-labs-recommender/README.md

 The tweaked output are then scaled, so that the top recommendation is always assigned the score of 1000.
 The scale is stored.
 > tweaked_output = score_scale * score

-Sorting the scores provide a ranking of game recommendations personalized to the user's data.
+Sorting the scores results in a ranking of game recommendations personalized to the user's data.

 ## Data